 The Obernewtyn Chronicles by Isobelle Carmody: There was a decade between the fourth and fifth books.
 Many of her younger fans have gone through high school and finished a degree in the intervening time when waiting.

 J. K. Rowling intended to release a new Harry Potter book once a year, and was successful for the first few years in keeping this up, but ended up with a four-year gap between books 4 and 5, likely due to the production of the films starting during that time.
 The so-called "three-year summer" is considered to be a factor in the massive boom in Harry Potterfanfic that began around this time.
 The fifth book contains what may be a sideways reference to this, when Harry feels like summer has been dragging on forever, and is eager for something to actually, finally, happen.
 The remainder of the series had a slightly slower pace than the original four, but was still consistent, with books five six and seven each having a roughly two year gap.

 Captain Underpants has suffered this.
 The first five books came out on a yearly basis (1997-2001).
 Books six and seven (a two-parter) both came out in 2003 (although 2002 had a spin-off book and activity book).
 Book eight came out in 2006.
 Author Dav Pilkey then took a couple years off writing to take care of his ill father, and after two spin-off books in 2010 and 2011 respectively, book nine and book ten (a two-parter) both came out in 2012 and 2013 respectively, and it has been promised the series will return to a yearly basis.

 Scott Lynch, author of the Gentleman Bastard series, falls into this.
 The third book's release date has been pushed back multiple times.
-To give a sense of scale, the second book was released in July 2007, and the third book finally turned up in 2013.
-One can only wonder how old we'll all be when books 4 through 7 arrive.
+The first two books were released in 2006 and 2007, and the third book finally turned up in 2013.
+The fourth book is currently slated for an October 2021 release, but given the history of the series many are understandably uncertain.